 To add to the fun, it will start to flash a bunch of disco lights, and periodically make a loud whirring sound as the immersion blender breaks up your flower and agitates it alongside your oil.

 One its finished, you simply strain out your oil and run the machine on its “autoclean” function, and you’re done!

 What I love about it:

-- It both heats and agitates your product: We know that both processes assist in more complete extraction, so being able to do both is a BIG plus.
+- It both heats and agitates your product: We know that generally both processes assist in more complete extraction, so being able to do both is a nice feature.

 - It’s durable: I’ve had mine for many years, and even with frequent use it keeps on ticking.

 - It breaks up your product for you: smaller particle size means more surface area, and more surface area means better extraction.
-Breaking it up while it’s in the oil means that no trichomes are lost to your grinder.
+Plus, breaking it up while it’s in the oil means that no trichomes are lost to your grinder.

 - It’s one of the more affordable options: It’s still not as cheap as a crock pot, but it’s definitely less expensive than the other options below.

 - The self-cleaning feature is okay, but I always have to go back and clean it more deeply afterwards.
 Some particles can get trapped in the little screws underneath the blender piece, so occasionally unscrewing and cleaning those out is needed.